MicrosoftDocs/IIS.Administration-docs/IIS-Administration/getting-started.md

 The latest version of the Microsoft IIS Administration API is available for download [here](http://go.microsoft.com/fwlink/?LinkId=829373).

 After installation is a perfect time to [configure](configuration/appsettings.json.md) the service for its intended purpose.
-To get a better idea of what the API has to offer take a look at the built-in [API explorer](api-explorer/index.md).
+To get a better idea of what the API has to offer, take a look at the built-in [API explorer](api-explorer/index.md).